-- VectorWorks is another widely-used drafting program which has become very popular in the entertainment industry.
+- VectorWorks is another widely-used design and drafting program which has become very popular in the entertainment industry.
 The company offers several versions, including one for lighting design.

 - There are also several free CAD programs available, which you can find by doing a web search for “free cad.”
 I haven’t tried any of these, so I can’t comment on them.

 - Interactive Educational Video offers a line of DVD courses on technical theatre, set construction, lighting, stage management, and other subjects.

 - The United States Institute for Theatre Technology (USITT) provides a variety of resources and educational opportunities in technical theatre.